HFMaker/HFMaker/README.md

 # Hello there!

-I'm Re:Alloc.
+I'm HFMaker.
 I'm an aspiring Spanish low-level dev who likes programming in C by doing personal projects and who wants to learn C++ and x86 Assembly.
 I like Embedded Systems and IoT

-I may not have many repos including all the languages below, and that's because I mainly use C (like I said before).
-I mean, I use Lua to make some scripts for Hyprland or Nvim, Go for
-CLI tools (sometimes) and Python and Bash for automation (I usually don't automate things lol)
+Moreover, I like playing with my 3DS and I'd love to make some apps and games for the 3DS Homebrew community :3

 # Languages and tools I use